Ch3ram13/celeoworks/_posts/2019-05-23-memories-come-back.markdown

 <br/>
 <br/>
 <br/>
-*Written in response to a grad school prompt, circa 2014, that asked us to create a poem using the title of a random newspaper article*
+*Written in response to a grad school prompt, circa 2014, that asked us to create a poem using the title of a random newspaper article.*